-- Connect the iPhone or iPad
+- Connect your iPhone or iPad to the computer

 - Launch TinyUmbrella and give it a few seconds to recognizes your iOS device